Asking for help is okay and you might need to do your research if you think something isn't right.

 - Contact the Careers, Internships & Employment team to discuss the issue of disclosure.

-- Refer to Getting a job: an A to Z for an employers and employees.
+- Refer to Getting a job: an A to Z for employers and employees.
 These guidelines, written by The Human Rights Commission, are aimed at ensuring equality and fairness for all job applicants regardless of gender, ethnicity, age, disability or sexual orientation.

 - Consult the Christchurch and Canterbury Community Services Directory in the Careers, Internships & Employment Resource Area for information about employment and supported employment services.